Islamic State militants blow up temple in ancient city of Palmyra

 The temple bombing would be the first time the insurgents, who control swathes of Syria and Iraq and captured Palmyra in May, damaged monumental Roman-era ruins.

-“We have said repeatedly the next phase would be one of terrorizing people and when they have time they will begin destroying temples,” Abdul Karim told Reuters.
+“We have said repeatedly the next phase would be one of terrorising people and when they have time they will begin destroying temples,” Abdul Karim told Reuters.

 “I am seeing Palmyra being destroyed in front of my eyes,” he added.
 “God help us in the days to come.”